VitalLabs/TAC/ansible/README.md

 deploy-app-deploy.yml:  This installs the Switchboard app via the app-deploy role and restarts the server.

-deploy-app-clojure-config.yml:  This installs the Orchestra app via the clojure-app role and restarts the server.
+deploy-app-clojure-config-source.yml:  This installs the Orchestra app via the appropriate role and restarts the server.

 update-cassandra.yml:  Updates cassandra config and does a rolling update.
 No server downtime expected.